 #1: Know Which Route Your School Is Taking

 As we mentioned earlier, students don't get to decide whether they'll go the exam route or the non-exam route for IB tests.
 That's a decision IB teachers/administrators at your school will make, and everyone at your school will follow the same route.
-About three-quarters of IB schools have indicated they'll go with the exam route, but that doesn't necessarily mean your school will.
-Expect the decision to be made sometime in March and, as soon as you know, begin your plan of attack.
+The majority of IB schools in 2022 have indicated they'll go with the exam route, but that doesn't necessarily mean your school will.
+Expect the decision to be made by March and, as soon as you know, begin your plan of attack.
 If your school is going the exam route, then you'll prepare for IB exams the way you normally would.
 If your school is going the non-exam route, that means it's especially important to do well on all IB projects throughout the rest of the year, as your teacher will use those grades to give a predicted score that'll factor into your final IB score.

 #2: Create a Study Schedule

 The pandemic has caused upheaval in most people's day-to-day lives.
 You likely spent some of the school year learning virtually and had to figure out how to learn over a screen in your own house.
 With all of these changes, it's more important than ever to create a study schedule to help you be prepared for IB exams.
 Planning out a schedule early on helps you see how much time you'll need to devote to IB preparation, and it can make you more likely to stick to studying when the time comes.
 How many hours and weeks you want to devote to studying is up to you, but we recommend creating a schedule where you study at the same times each week.
 This makes it more of a habit and increases the likelihood of you sticking to it.

 #3: Ask for Help When You Need It